Amir-BK/MarkdownAsset/README.md

 > * 5.3
 > * 5.4
 > * 5.5
+> * 5.6

 This allows you to create and manage documentation directly within the engine.
-This is particularly useful for personal projects and prototyping when you want to keep documentation with the project and close to hand.
+This is particularly useful for personal projects and prototyping when you want to keep documentation with the project.

+## New Feature!
+Markdown Link Asset

+The markdown link asset can be linked to a file on disk (maybe a web URL in the future, but for now it seems we can't open links on github), the files can still be edited from the unreal markdown asset editor, this has some advantages, such as easier integration with version control.

 ## How to install